 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The perovskite-based PV cells attracted attention in the recent years.
-Perovskite-based PV cells offer high ease of manufacturing, high efficiency, and excellent semiconducting behavior.
-Hence, they are comparable to the silicone-based solar PV in terms of solar-to-electric efficiency.
-Hence, technological advancements in manufacturing of PV cells are likely to lead to a mass-scale production, which is likely to offer growth opportunities.
+- Nevertheless, Perovskite-based cells attracted attention in recent years.
+Perovskite-based PV cells offer high ease of manufacturing, high efficiency, and excellent semiconducting behaviour.
+Hence, they are comparable to silicon-based solar PV regarding solar-to-electric efficiency.
+Hence, technological advancements in manufacturing PV cells will likely lead to mass-scale production, offering growth opportunities.

 Solar Photovoltaic (PV) Expected to Dominate the Market

 - Solar power has become more accessible and prevalent in the United States.
 Solar experienced an annual growth rate of 8.3% in 2022 compared to the previous year.
 Over the last decade, solar installations in the country have grown 30-fold.
 The total installed capacity in the United States reached 145,598 gigawatt-hours in 2022.

 - The solar energy markets are maturing rapidly around the country, and solar electricity is now economically competitive with conventional energy sources in several states, including California, Hawaii, and Minnesota.

 - The solar photovoltaic (PV) market is mainly driven by strong federal policies, such as the solar Investment Tax Credit (ITC), rapidly declining costs, and increasing demand for clean electricity across the private and public sectors.